-I rested on Sunday the 9th went for a 6 mile walk on the Monday and was back to light training on Tuesday the 11th.
+I rested on Sunday the 9th went for a 6-mile walk on Monday and was back to light training on Tuesday the 11th.

 Now onto next year.
 My teams registered and we are aiming for a sub 18 hours which will mean a lot more running, a challenge that I am up for

 Davie McConnachie is Scotland’s leading health and wellness coach, multi-award-winning gym owner, motivational speaker, and the founder of DMC Fitness, a fitness education facility known as the premier choice for 1-2-1 personal training.
 He has inspired thousands of people to fall in love with fitness – his true mission in life.